district10/extended-programmer-dvorak/README.md

 ## Testing
-on my blog[为什么程序员需要德沃夏克](http://jianshu.io/p/2f56bed65e5c), written in chinese(if necessary, use google translate), visualized with [Keyboard-Heatmap](https://github.com/district10/Keyboard-Heatmap)
+on my blog [为什么程序员需要德沃夏克](http://jianshu.io/p/2f56bed65e5c), written in chinese(if necessary, use google translate), visualized with [Keyboard-Heatmap](https://github.com/district10/Keyboard-Heatmap)

 ## How to get it?
 #### Linux: A Simple Shell to do it, reboot and it's resumed (i'm struggling with it now... try some days)